nickmvincent/cmpt120_fall2024/other_content/week9_turtle_code/functions_tldr/README.md

 print(result)  # Output: Hello, Alice!
 ```

-- "greet" function takes a single argument (`name`), constructs a greeting message (using f string), and returns it.
+- "greet" function takes a single argument (`name_arg`), constructs a greeting message (using f string), and returns it.
 When called with the argument "Alice", it returns the string "Hello, Alice!".